lcauser/TeNe.jl/README.md

-# SimpleTensors.jl
+# TeNe.jl
-Perform tensor contractions and operations.
+A package for dealing with tensor networks.